timonmasberg/divera247/README.md

 ### Prerequisites

 If you, for whatever reason, want to use this package fronted wise, it is possible since `axios` supports browsers.
+We also export CJS and ESM.

 ### Installing